umati/UA-CloudPublisher/requirements/Spec.md

 # OPC UA PubSub Interface Description for umati

 This document defines the Interface of the umati Dashboard based on OPC UA PubSub.
-It describes how a OPC UA server address space must be mapped to OPC UA PubSub, so that the information can map to the umati Dashboard templates and displayed.
+It describes how a OPC UA server _AddressSpace_ must be mapped to OPC UA PubSub, so that the information can map to the umati Dashboard templates and displayed.

-## Requirements for the Mapping of the address space to PubSub
+## Requirements for the Mapping of the _AddressSpace_ to PubSub

 (Reference: [umati/UA-CloudPublisher#5](https://github.com/umati/UA-CloudPublisher/issues/5))

-- Ability to react to dynamic changes in the address space (nodes added/deleted)
+- Ability to react to dynamic changes in the _AddressSpace_ (nodes added/deleted)
   - Changes should be detected by monitoring NodeManagement events.
 - Resolve references to nodes (NodeId as values)
 - Hierarchy references must be mapped